2025–2026 Indonesian protests: Background

-The protests occurred as a response over controversial policies by Indonesian president Prabowo Subianto and his vice-president Gibran Rakabuming Raka, which include the free nutritious meal (MBG) programme and the enactment of Presidential Instruction Number 1 of 2025, which led to massive budget cuts, supposedly to fund the free nutritious meal programme.
+The protests occurred as a response over controversial policies by Indonesian president Prabowo Subianto and his vice-president Gibran Rakabuming Raka, which include the Free Nutritious Meals (MBG) programme and the enactment of Presidential Instruction Number 1 of 2025, which led to massive budget cuts, supposedly to fund it.

 The nickname #IndonesiaGelap itself originates as a hashtag popular on Twitter (X).
 According to Beautynesia, the hashtag had been used by more than 760 thousand tweets, but within 24 hours, this number has increased up to 14 million tweets.
 While according to coordinator of BEM SI, Satria Naufal, it represents "the fears, worries, and well-being of the citizens".
 Digital research company Jangkara found that during February 2025, the hashtag has received 81% negative sentiment, followed by 13% neutral and 6% positive, based on their analysis on 64,816 comments on X.